danfang/portal-chrome/README.md

 The Chrome client is built using an opinionated set of web frameworks:

+Application

 - ES2015 with Babel polyfills
 - React and Redux, an implementation of the Flux architecture
 - Airbnb's Javascript style/linting
 - Webpack to bundle all dependencies together
 - Google Material Design Lite components
 - Sass for stylesheets

+Testing

-- Karma JS, PhantomJS for testing
+- Karma JS, PhantomJS as test runners
+- Mocha, Chai, and Sinon for BDD testing
+- fetchMock for web request mocking
+- redux-mock-store and react-addons-test-utils for testing React components

 ## Use